Elizabeth Carmel: Visibility Excellent

 Her images leave many gallery goers as quietly composed as the images they’re looking at.
 “People tell me that some of my work has sort of a calming Zen feel”, she says.
 “I believe that’s because I strictly pursue a real simplicity of composition”.

 Following the Seasons

-Carmel organizes her shooting schedule around the seasons, making winter compositions close to home during the long Truckee winter, shooting wild flowers or Europe during spring and summer, capturing autumn colors all over the West in Autumn.
+Carmel organises her shooting schedule around the seasons, making winter compositions close to home during the long Truckee winter, shooting wild flowers or Europe during spring and summer, capturing autumn colours all over the West in Autumn.